 A complete description of the Social Code, its policies, and its processes can be found in the Student Handbook.
-Copies of the Handbook are available in the Office of Student Engagement as well as on the College's PantherNet Web site under "Campus Resources."
+Copies of the Handbook are available in the Office of Student Engagement as well as on PantherNet under "Academic Resources."

 ADMINISTRATIVE WITHDRAWAL POLICY